deni64k/deni64k.github.io/_posts/2019-7-20-meta-serializers-practice.md

   metaclasses
 ---

+In my [previous post]({% post_url 2019-01-26-meta-serializers %}), I described a way to deal with serialization using meta-programming.

 Now, I want to show an example.
 Particularly, we will see how a Bitcoin protocol can be implemented without unnecessary boilerplate.